-The Nursing Program at Cuyahoga Community College located in Cleveland, Ohio is accredited by the: Accreditation Commission for Education in Nursing (ACEN) 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326 (404) 975-5000
+The Nursing Program at Cuyahoga Community College located in Cleveland, Ohio is accredited by the:

+Accreditation Commission for Education in Nursing (ACEN)

+3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326

 Status: Accredited.
 The most recent accreditation decision made by the ACEN Board of Commissioners for the Nursing Program is Continuing Accreditation.
-The next scheduled evaluation visit is in 2022.
+The last evaluation visit was is in March 2022.

-View the public information disclosed by the ACEN regarding this program at: Search ACEN Accredited Nursing Programs (acenursing.com)
+View the public information disclosed by the ACEN regarding this program at:

+Search ACEN Accredited Nursing Programs (acenursing.com)